gamemann/Rust-Auto-Wipe/README.md

             // Whether to enable the server or not (enabled by default).
             "enabled": true,

+            // The number ID of the server (should be retrieved automatically if the server exists).
+            "id": 0,

-            // The (short) UUID of the server.
+            // The (short) identifier of the server.
 Characters before the first "-" in the long UUID.
             "uuid": "",

             // Overrides (retrieve definition from top-level comments above).